Anyone, 5 years of age and older, is eligible to receive the COVID-19 vaccine. Find your nearest vaccination location at

 - Pyramid Model 2018 Highlights - This poster, presented at the Pyramid Model's National Training Institute, details how Illinois has built capacity to implement the model to fidelity.

 Pyramid Model Resources

 Illinois' Pyramid Model State Leadership Team (SLT) enhances existing collaborations by bringing together a leadership team that includes multiple stakeholders.
 All work together to resolve state-level barriers (with training for various professional development systems based on a common model) and facilitate access to necessary interventions at the local level.

-The Illinois Partnership recognizes that the Pyramid Model conceptual framework emphasizes strong relationships, support for social competence, and the prevention of challenging behaviors, and is congruent with its social-emotional foundations for infants, toddlers, and preschool-age children.
+The Illinois SLT recognizes that the Pyramid Model conceptual framework emphasizes strong relationships, support for social competence, and the prevention of challenging behaviors, and is congruent with its social-emotional foundations for infants, toddlers, and preschool-age children.
 The Illinois SLT collaborates with thePyramid Model Consortium to train Illinois early childhood professionals across the state in professional development systems that work together to strengthen interagency collaboration at the state and local levels.

 Having a common vision for social-emotional development across all state-wide training efforts create a cohesive and effective approach to addressing all levels of need of very young children, including those with challenging behaviors and special needs that align with Illinois' Social-Emotional Early Learning Standards.

 The broad goal for the early care and education workforce is to: